mrbubbles-src/teacherbuddy/README.md

 # _!!
 UNDER CONSTRUCTION !!_ Formerly known as 'Random-Student-Name Generator'.
-This project will undergo a lot of changes once I find the time.
-It is still usable in it's old form with the linked vercel app.
+This project will undergo many changes once I find the time.
+It is still usable in its old form with the linked Vercel app.
 The repo name has already been changed to the new project name 'Teacherbuddy'.
 Stay tuned.

 > The following is the old README.
 The README will be updated once the updated App is Live.